Parity Sheaves and Smith Theory: The integral Tate category

-\begin{Rem} In \cite{Tr}, a slightly different definition of perfect complexes is given: by strict analogy, we ought to say that a complex is perfect if its stalks are all perfect, i.e. isomorphic to $0$ in $\T_\infty-mod_c$.
+\begin{Rem} In \cite{Tr}, a slightly different definition of perfect complexes is given: by strict analogy, we ought to say that a complex is perfect if its stalks are all isomorphic to $0$ in $\T_\infty\modc$.
 Certainly our notion of perfect complex is contained within this.
-In fact, they coincide, as we will see in Corollary \ref{fixer!}.\end{Rem}
+As we will see in Corollary \ref{fixer!}, these two definitions do agree.\end{Rem}

-\subsection{Tate cohomology sheaves.}
+\subsection{Tate cohomology sheaves}

-Proposition \ref{Prop: two periodic} holds for $Sh_c(Y;\T_\infty)$, with the same proof.
-We may also define the functors $T^0,T^1$ in the same way(s).
-That is, for a complex $\F$ in $D^b_c(Y;\zvp)$ we may either consider the colimits of the (eventually constant) systems:
+The analogue of Proposition \ref{Prop: two periodic} holds for $\mathrm{Sh}_c(Y;\T_\infty)$, with essentially the same proof.
+In particular, we may also define the functors $T^0,T^1$. \begin{Def} For a complex $\F$ in $D^b_c(Y;\zvp)$ we define the \emph{Tate cohomology sheaves} of $\F$ as the colimits of the (eventually constant) systems:

-or instead take any bounded complex $\cB$ quasiisomorphic to $\F$ and take the cohomology of the 2-periodic complex $\cB\otimes_{\zvp}\liet$.
+\end{Def} As in Section \ref{sec:const}, we may also compute these cohomology functors for any bounded complex $\cB$ quasi-isomorphic to $\F$ and take the cohomology of the 2-periodic complex $\cB\otimes_{\zvp}\liet$, where $\liet$ is the Tate complex.

-A priori $T^0,T^1$ are valued in constructible sheaves of $\zp$-modules, but they are easily seen to be compatible with stalks and hence they take values in constructible sheaves of $\bF_p$-modules.
+A priori $T^0,T^1$ are valued in constructible sheaves of $\bO$-modules, but they are easily seen to be compatible with stalks and hence Lemma \ref{Lem: valued in Fp mod} implies they take values in constructible sheaves of $\ff$-modules.
 Likewise, for a fixed stratification $S$ we have the functors